-Similar to gastric ulcers, duodenal ulcers can be caused by either taking too much pain medication, or an infection by the H. pylori bacteria.
+Similar to gastric ulcers, duodenal ulcers can stem from too much pain medication or an infection by the H. pylori bacteria.

 The symptoms of a duodenal ulcer are also similar to a gastric ulcer, and most people with duodenal ulcers experience indigestion, nausea, and a burning sensation in their stomach.

-When it comes to treatment, the same methods of treatment for gastric ulcers are also used for duodenal ulcers.
+When it comes to treatment, the same methods of treatment for gastric ulcers are also applicable for duodenal ulcers.

 One way of managing peptic ulcers is to go on the peptic ulcer diet.
-This is a diet designed to help people lessen the symptoms of their ulcers and help their stomach recover.
+This diet helps people lessen the symptoms of their ulcers and lets their stomach recover.

 Here is how to go about it:

 By following these tips, as well as your doctor’s advice, you can easily recover from ulcers as well as lower your risk of developing ulcers in the future.

 Hello Health Group does not provide medical advice, diagnosis or treatment.